 Critical Aspects of assessment are described above in the performance evidence for this course.

-Task 2 - Workplace Simulated Project (Week 11)
+Task 1 - Workplace Simulated Project – Fact Find

-The purpose of the assessment is to enable you to demonstrate a breadth of understanding across all of the course material at an independent level.
-It assesses the knowledge you have obtained through undertaking the topic, your communication skills in presenting that knowledge and your problem-solving skills in answering the questions posed in a fact find meeting with the simulated client in the “Practice Firm”.
+The purpose of the assessment is to enable you to demonstrate a breadth of understanding across the course material from weeks 1 - 8.
+It assesses the knowledge you have obtained through undertaking the topics, your communication skills in presenting that knowledge and your problem-solving skills in answering the questions posed in a fact find meeting with the simulated client in the “Practice Firm”.

 Specifically, the aims of this assessment are for you to be able to do the following:

 - ask open ended questions to the client to gather information

 - explain the financial process

 - use reference material when explaining the process to the client